-Prateek Mittal is an Associate Professor of Electrical Engineering at Princeton University, where he is also affiliated with Computer Science and the Center for Information Technology Policy.
+Prateek Mittal was the interim director of CITP from July 1, 2022 to June 30, 2023, and he is also on CITP’s executive committee.
+He is a professor of electrical and computer engineering at Princeton University, where he is also affiliated with computer science.
 He is interested in the design and development of privacy-preserving and secure systems.
 His current interests include the domains of (1) privacy-enhancing technologies such as anonymous communication and statistical data privacy, (2) adversarial machine learning, and (3) Internet/network security.